K1yoshiSho/slidable_drawer/README.md

 ## 📌 Features

-- ✅ Customizable hint
+- ✅ Simple open/close drawer with swipe to right
-- ✅ Customizable label
+- ✅ Open/close drawer using SlidableDrawerController
-- ✅ Data serialization *(Store and fetch styled text in JSON format)*
-- ✅ Customizable text features with `RTFTextFieldController` *(change color, style, size, wight, etc.)*

 ## 📌 Getting Started
 Follow these steps to use this package